 What is video email marketing?

-We all know email is an important part of most marketing campaigns but is there a way of making your emails better?
-Today I’m going to discuss inserting video production into your emails.
-It’s a cool way to take your marketing campaign to the next level and it’s easier than you might think.
+We all know email is an integral part of most marketing campaigns, but is there a way of making your emails better?
+Today, I’m going to discuss inserting video production into your emails.
+It’s a cool way to take your marketing campaign to the next level, and it’s easier than you might think.

 Why Would I Put Video in an Email Campaign?

 To start with, it’s a great way to stay in touch with your clients (and prospects) and remind them that you’re there.
-You can also use a video email campaign to educate your clients, this is a nice way to establish yourself as an expert and at the same time show your clients services you can offer.
-Using email campaigns is also an effective way to drive readers back to your website where you should already have a framework in place that gets them to connect with your product.
+You can also use a video email campaign to educate your clients.
+This is a great way to establish yourself as an expert and, at the same time, showcase the services you can offer to your clients.
+Using email campaigns is also an effective way to drive readers back to your website, where you should already have a framework in place that gets them to connect with your product.

 Can I actually just put a video in an email?

-It’s technically possible but it’s not necessarily a good idea if you want to make sure everyone can see it.
-Video files tend to be a bit larger than the average email attachment so a lot of email clients will block your email to begin with.
-If your video email is small enough to get through you might also find the recipients client simply doesn’t support video (Outlook and Gmail don’t support embedded video and audio).
-Finally you might find your emails heading straight to the spam folder as large embedded files often alert the filters on email clients.
+It’s technically possible, but it’s not necessarily a good idea if you want to make sure everyone can see it.
+Video files tend to be a bit larger than the average email attachment, so a lot of email clients will block your email to begin with.
+If your video email is small enough to get through, you might also find that the recipient’s client doesn’t support video (Outlook and Gmail don’t support embedded video and audio).
+Finally, you might find your emails heading straight to the spam folder as large embedded files often alert the filters on email clients.

 So what’s the best way to do it?